 - if your child has difficulty breathing or shortness of breath

-- if your child has had a change in mental status, such as suddenly becoming unusually sleepy or difficult to rouse, disoriented, or confused
+- if your child has had a change in mental status, such as suddenly becoming unusually sleepy or difficult to wake, disoriented, or confused

 - if your child has a cut in the skin that is bleeding and won't stop